Pieloth/ASUS-G713PV-fix/README.md

 > [!IMPORTANT]
 > This is an IMPORTANT update.
 >
-> The Mediatek driver, is one source of Random Reboots (sudden power off then power on) of the laptop
+> The Mediatek Bluetooth driver, is one source of Random Reboots (sudden power off then power on) of the laptop
 >
+> The Mediatek Wifi/Bluetooth card uses USB for the Bluetooth section, and PCIe for Wifi section.
+>
-Most stable version is: **1.1040.2.485**. \
+Most stable version for the Mediatek Bluetooth driver is: **1.1040.2.485**. \
-Others are all candidate to trig a  _Random Reboot_  once a while, when using a Bluetooth device like mouse or Xbox gamepad\
+All others I've tested are candidate to trig a  _Random Reboot_  once a while, when using a Bluetooth device like mouse or Xbox gamepad\
 It is available from: [https://catalog.update.microsoft.com](https://catalog.update.microsoft.com/Search.aspx?q=1.1040.2.485)\
 Search for this version in the search bar and download a version for recent Windows 11\
 Check that your Mediatek card USB VID/PID is listed in the package.
 For instance, mine is USB VID/PID = 0489/E0F6\